 Because of their support for Political Prisoners, members of the group were arrested, tortured and killed by the Tsarist regime.
 The organization was deemed illegal and membership was reason enough for arrest and imprisonment in Artvisky Prison, one of the worst hard labor jails in Siberia.
 ARC members and prisoners who managed to escape from prison fled from Russia creating chapters in London, New York, Chicago and other cities in Europe and North America.

-The 1917 Revolution caused a celebration throughout the Socialist, Anarchist, and Communists communities.
+The 1917 Revolution caused a celebration throughout the Socialist, Anarchist, and Communist communities.
 The ARC liquidated and members began to make plans to return to Russia in hopes of participating in the new society.
 Sadly, their return was met by Bolsheviks repression, similar to that of the Tsarist era.
 After a few years of hibernation, the group was forced to resurface to assist the Political Prisoners in the new Bolshevik society.
 Once again the organization was made illegal and membership meant imprisonment and/or death.

 During the Russian Civil War, the ARC’s name changed to the Anarchist Black Cross to avoid confusion with the International Red Cross, also organizing relief in the country.
 It was also during this period that the organization organized self-defense units against political raids by the Cossack and Red armies.